Risperdal Patient Tips

 1. How it works

-- Risperdal belongs to the class of medicines called atypical antipsychotics.
-Atypical means it is less likely than older antipsychotics to cause side effects.
+- Risperdal belongs to the drug class called atypical antipsychotics.
+Atypical means these antipsychotics are less likely than older antipsychotics to cause movement-related side effects.

 2. Upsides

-- Relieves psychotic symptoms such as hallucinations, delusions, confusion, disturbed thoughts, and lack of insight or self-awareness.
+- Used to treat schizophrenia.
+Relieves psychotic symptoms such as hallucinations, delusions, confusion, disturbed thoughts, and lack of insight or self-awareness.

-- Used either alone or in combination with other medicines for the treatment of schizophrenia, acute mania, or mixed episodes in bipolar disorder.
+- Used either alone or in combination with lithium or valproate for acute manic or mixed episodes of Bipolar I Disorder.

 - People are more likely to adhere to treatment with Risperdal than to treatment with older antipsychotics.